Guidelines for Teaching in the Online Environment

 - The course designed facilitates readability and ease of course navigation to meet the needs of diverse learners.
 (FOOF– 7)

 - Materials are professional in appearance and text is clear of spelling and grammatical errors.
-(FOOF – 8)
+(FOOF– 8)

-- Clear explanations regarding which materials and resources are required, and which are optional, in order for the student to complete course activities and assignments.
+- Clear explanations regarding which materials, assignments and resources are required vs. optional, in order for the student to complete course activities and assignments.

 - For each assignment, the instructor’s expectations should be clearly expressed.
 Assignments and tasks should be distributed over the term with regular deadlines.
 (FOOF– 1)

-- Source materials used in the course must be clearly identified and appropriately cited.
-Consistent with Procedure 4004, all instructors will adhere to appropriate copyright guidelines: Procedure 4004
+- Source materials used in the course must be clearly identified and appropriately cited. all Instructors will adhere to appropriate copyright guidelines as explained in Procedure 4004.

 - There are opportunities for interaction and tools for learner engagement that support student learning outcomes (i.e. discussion boards, chat, simulations, games, etc.).
 (FOOF– 10)

 E. Course Technology

 When publisher materials are integrated into a course, the following information must be provided:

 - Technical requirements (Hardware and Browser Requirements)

 - Technical support information and PSC Bookstore contact

-Conferences (Big Blue Button) from the Canvas course navigation menu offers instructors an additional mode of online communication with students.
-Polk State College also offers additional web conference tools such as: Zoom, Lifesize and Big Blue Button Personal Rooms.
+Web Conferences shown on the Canvas course navigation menu as “Conferences” offers instructors an additional mode of online communication with students.
+Polk State College also offers access to the following web conference tools: Zoom, Teams, Lifesize and Big Blue Button Personal Rooms.
 When web conferencing is required in a course, the Live Online course designation should be used.
 Instructors should communicate the following anytime web conferencing is used:

 - Meeting schedule (dates, times)